 - Sift dry ingredients together (flour, baking soda, baking powder, salt, spices) before adding to the mixture

-Please note, that this cake contains 2 layers of cream cheese mousse plus the decoration (as you can see on the pictures) so you will have to make sure that there is enough mousse left to do both layers and the decoration too.
+Preparing the cream cheese mousse filling is a 3 steps process, do not try to combine them to “save time”.
+Please note that the cake contains 2 layers of cream cheese mousse plus the decoration on top (as you can see in the pictures) so you will have to make sure that there is enough cream left to do both layers and the decoration too.

-3. How assemble this Carrot mousse cake
+3. How to assemble this Carrot mousse cake

 Tip.: Worth measuring the cream cheese mousse before piping so that the two cream layers are even.
 Set some cream cheese mousse aside for decoration.

-4. How to decorate the Carrot cake
+4. How to decorate

-- 160 g AP flour
+- 160 g (1⅓ cups) All purpose flour sifted

 - ½ teaspoon Baking powder